 Another important characteristic of Tulelake is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.

-The per capita income in Tulelake in 2022 was $15,204, which is low income relative to California and the nation.
-This equates to an annual income of $60,816 for a family of four.
+The per capita income in Tulelake in 2022 was $17,507, which is low income relative to California and the nation.
+This equates to an annual income of $70,028 for a family of four.
 However, Tulelake contains both very wealthy and poor people as well.
-Tulelake also has one of the higher rates of people living in poverty in the nation, with 37.24% of its population below the federal poverty line.

 Tulelake is an extremely ethnically-diverse city.
 The people who call Tulelake home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Tulelake, accounting for 51.02% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Tulelake residents report their race to be White.
-Tulelake also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 45.50% of the city’s residents.
-Important ancestries of people in Tulelake include Irish, German, English, Dutch, and Swedish.
+Important ancestries of people in Tulelake include Irish, German, English, Swedish, and Dutch.

 The most common language spoken in Tulelake is English.
 Other important languages spoken here include Spanish and African languages.